domenic/promise-tests/README.md

 ```

 If a promise library does not guarantee asynchronicity, then in some cases the sequence will be 1, 2, 3, while in others
 it will be 1, 3, 2.
-This makes code hard to follow as your assumptions about what is true inside the callback do not
+This makes code hard to follow as your assumptions about what is true inside the handler do not
 always hold.

+For example, consider a promise-returning library for storing data that does not guarantee asynchronicity.
+You may be
+using the `localStorage` backing store, which is always synchronous, leading you to expect the 1, 3, 2 sequence and
+write code that assumes changes were committed by the time 2 gets logged to the console.
+But later, you take advantage
+of this hypothetical library's great flexibility to switch to an `IndexedDB` backing store, which happens to be
+always-asynchronous.
+Now your code takes the 1, 2, 3 path, breaking your earlier assumption and introducing tons of
+subtle bugs.

-Leading promise libraries are sure to always call resolution callbacks in the next turn of the event loop,
+To avoid this problem, leading promise libraries are sure to always call handlers in the next turn of the event loop,
 using mechanisms like `process.nextTick` in Node or `setTimeout(..., 0)` in browsers.
+That way, promise producers can
+resolve their promises either synchronously or asynchronously, without worrying that promise consumers will face
+different behavior.

 Tests for this spec extension are included as `lib/always-async.js`